Last Updated on December 27, 2020

 Don’t miss my other tips for travel in the region: guide to all of the Oaxaca beaches, best things to do and where to stay in Oaxaca City, and how to plan a trip for Dia de los Muertos!

-Day of the Dead in Oaxaca: Traditions & 2021 Trip Itinerary
+Day of the Dead in Oaxaca: Traditions & 2023 Trip Itinerary

-Oaxaca, Mexico is magic, especially during the Dia de los Muertos celebrations!
+Oaxaca, Mexico is magic, especially during the Dia de los Muertos celebrations.
 Learn about the holiday’s traditions and get an itinerary for your own Day of the Dead trip to Oaxaca!

 Huatulco beaches are the star of the show!
 Whether you’re looking for the best beach to stay at, or options for day trips, I’ve got tips for you.
 If you want to explore beaches on your own, many are accessible by rental car or taxi.
 Others, particularly beaches located within Huatulco National Park, are best reached by boat tour.